openforis/sepal_ui/CONTRIBUTE.rst

 In this reposiroy we use the Conventional Commits specification.
 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

-You can learn more about Conventional commit https://www.conventionalcommits.org/en/v1.0.0/
+You can learn more about Conventional Commits following this `link <https://www.conventionalcommits.org/en/v1.0.0/>`

 What can I push and where
 =========================